What is redirected aggression?

 How can redirected aggression be treated?

-Resolving the aggression requires that the source of the arousal, agitation or aggression be identified (see Aggression – Introduction).
-Although desensitization and counter-conditioning would be the best way to resolve the anxiety associated with the stimulus, this is seldom practical except perhaps for noises (which might be presented at varying gradients of intensity) or when the arousal is due to other cats or people in the home (see Desensitization and Counter-Conditioning, Implementing Desensitization and Counter-Conditioning – Setting Up for Success, Fears and Phobias, Aggression – Play and Predatory and Multi-Cat Households – Adding a New Cat).
+Resolving the aggression requires that the source of the arousal, agitation or aggression be identified.
+Although desensitization and counter-conditioning would be the best way to resolve the anxiety associated with the stimulus, this is seldom practical except perhaps for noises (which might be presented at varying gradients of intensity) or when the arousal is due to other cats or people in the home (see Introduction to Desensitization and Counter-Conditioning, Overcoming Fears with Desensitization and Counter-Conditioning).
 It might also be possible to teach the cat to settle and take food rewards in the areas where it gets aroused by stimuli such as other cats (e.g., on the windowsill).
 Avoiding exposure to the arousing stimuli is, at least from the outset, the safest and most practical means of preventing further aggression.

 This might be achieved by confining your cat away from the doors and windows, where the stimulus might be seen, heard, or smelled.
 Keep it out of the room (this may only be necessary at times when the stimuli, such as other cats, are livkely to be around) or use booby-traps such as motion detectors to keep your cat away from the doors and windows.
 Installing vertical blinds or shutters, or placing sticky tape or upside down carpet runners along the windowsills or in front of the doorway may be sufficient.
 Alternately remove the stimulus or keep an intruder off the property by using repellents or outdoor booby-traps such as ultrasonic devices or motion detector alarms or sprinklers.
-Keeping garbage locked up and removing bird feeders can reduce the chances that animals will enter your property and disturb your cat (see Behavior Management Products and Prevention and Punishment of Undesirable Behavior).
+Keeping garbage locked up and removing bird feeders can reduce the chances that animals will enter your property and disturb your cat.
 Drug therapy may also be useful in some cases to prevent excessive arousal.